rkgofiitk/academic-issues.github.io/Topics/PhDsAtoldIITs.md

 good teaching.
 Though publication record used to be a criterion earlier too, it was not overly emphasized.
 Awards were encouraged, but not to the extent it is now.
 I know the SSB (shanti swarup bhatnagar) awardees now aspire and actively lobby to become administrative heads or influencers.
 Awards never make a soul good unless the person is genetically good.
 In fact, Prof B. Nag is one of the best diretors at IITB.
 He was neither a SSB awardee nor a well decorated scientist.
-He had a vision and acknowledge as a leader of exceptional calibre.
+He had a vision and acknowledged as a leader of exceptional calibre.
 Bad managers bring a bad name to the whole institution with bad publicity and a fair share of legal troubles as many of the older IITs have now.
 I agree that some faculty members run after awards and publications and indulge in internecine politics.
 Their students suffer due to it.
 Yet, one can easily spot them.
 If students fall prey to their charms and fame, they do suffer.
 Many such faculty members even use their existing students